Darklyter/StashPlexAgent.bundle/README.md

 Preferences are set under the plugin, or in the library definition (if you set it as the primary agent for the library).
 I'm using "Video Files Scanner" with it.

-By default it will create Plex "Site: xxxxxx" and "Studio: xxxxxx" collection tags, but this can be disabled in preferences.
+By default it will create Plex "Site: <STUDIO>" and "Studio: <STUDIO PARENT>" collection tags, but this can be disabled in preferences.
+(If the studio doesn't have a parent then the primary studio will be used instead and be in both tags)

 Also Stash "Tags" are placed into Plex "Genres"

 You can also set tag numbers to ignore on import, I've left mine in as an example.
 You probably want to change these unless your "temporary" tags miraculously line up with mine.